-Wildlife and Vegetation Elgon's slopes support a rich variety of vegetation ranging from Montane Forest to high open moorland studded with the giant lobelia and groundsel plants.
+Elgon’s slopes support a rich variety of vegetation ranging from Montane Forest to high open moorland studded with the giant lobelia and groundsel plants.

 Elephants and buffalo can be found on the lower slopes.
 The park is also home to a variety of small antelope and forest monkeys, including the Black-and-white Colobus and Blue Monkey.
 Over 300 birds can also be found in the area, including the endangered Lammergeier, African Goshawk, and Baglafecht Weaver.

-Attractions Together with the fauna and flora, the park is endowed with variety and breathtaking scenery of cliffs, caves, waterfalls, gorges, mesas, calderas, hot springs, and the mountain peaks.
+Together with the fauna and flora, the park is endowed with variety and breathtaking scenery of cliffs, caves, waterfalls, gorges, mesas, calderas, hot springs, and the mountain peaks.